 Besides, not obtaining it could lead to heavy penalties against your entity.

 So, obtaining one is obligatory.

 Why GST is Important?

 Businesses with a turnover exceeding 40 lakhs per year for all states and 10 lakhs per annum for North-Eastern states need to obtain registration as a normal taxable person.
 This process of registration is called GST registration.

-Mostly it is mandatory for all businesses to obtain GST Registration.
-However, for some type of businesses, it is not mandatory to obtain one.
+Mostly it is mandatory for all businesses to obtain it.
+However, for some types of businesses, it is not mandatory to obtain one.